stuti1001/Lets-Connect-A-Video-Chat-Application/README.md

 I divided the whole 4-week mentorship journey into four one-week sprints in accordance with the different stages of the program.

-  Week  1
-  *Finalized the Tech Stack used - Node.js, Express.js, PeerJS,
+  Week  1=> Finalized the Tech Stack used - Node.js, Express.js, PeerJS,
   Socket.io and also decided the basic User Interface

-  Week 2
-  *Developed the minimum functionality and started on with chat feature
+  Week 2=> Developed the minimum functionality and started on with chat feature

-  Week 3
-  *Worked on additional features like Collaborative Jamboard and Raisehand
+  Week 3=> Worked on additional features like Collaborative Jamboard and Raisehand

-  Week 4
-  *Adopted my chat feature to be functional even before and after the video conference starts.
+  Week 4=> Adopted my chat feature to be functional even before and after the video conference starts.

 Features Supported =>